Calibre (software): Features

 Calibre supports many file formats and reading devices.
 Most e-book formats can be edited, for example, by changing the font, font size, margins, and metadata, and by adding an auto-generated table of contents.
-Conversion and editing are easily applied to appropriately licensed digital books, but commercially purchased e-books may need to have digital rights management (DRM) restrictions removed.
-Calibre does not natively support DRM removal, but may enable DRM removal after installing plug-ins with such a function.
+Appropriately licensed digital books can be directly converted and edited, but commercially purchased e-books may need to have digital rights management (DRM) restrictions removed first.
+Calibre does not natively support DRM removal, but may enable DRM removal after installing plug-ins.

 Calibre enables users to sort and group e-books by metadata fields.
-Metadata can be pulled from many different sources, e.g. ISBNdb.com; online booksellers; and providers of free e-books and periodicals in the US and elsewhere, such as the Internet Archive, Munsey's Magazine, and Project Gutenberg; and social networking sites for readers, such as Goodreads and LibraryThing.
+Metadata can be pulled from many different sources, e.g. ISBNdb.com; online booksellers; and providers of free e-books and periodicals, such as the Internet Archive, Munsey's Magazine, and Project Gutenberg; and social networking sites for readers, such as Goodreads and LibraryThing.
 It is possible to search the Calibre library by various fields, such as author, title, or keyword.
 Full text search is available from Calibre 6.0 onwards.

 E-books can be imported into the Calibre library, either by sideloading files manually or by wirelessly syncing an e-book reading device with the cloud storage service in which the Calibre library is backed up, or with the computer on which Calibre resides.
 Also, online content can be harvested and converted to e-books.
 This conversion is facilitated by so-called recipes, short programs written in a Python-based domain-specific language.
 E-books can then be exported to all supported reading devices via USB, Calibre's integrated mail server, or wirelessly.
 Mailing e-books enables, for example, sending personal documents to the Amazon Kindle family of e-readers and tablet computers.

 This can be accomplished via a web browser, if the host computer is running and the device and host computer share the same network; in this case, pushing harvested content from content sources is supported on a regular interval (called 'subscription').
 Also, if the Calibre library on the host computer is stored in a cloud service, such as Box.net, Google Drive, or Dropbox, then either the cloud service or a third-party app, such as Calibre Cloud or CalibreBox, can remotely access the library.

 Since version 1.15, released in December 2013, Calibre also contains an application to create and edit e-books directly, similar to the more full-featured editor tools of the Sigil application, but without the latter's WYSIWYG editing mode.